-businesses damaged by restrictions on the movements of people and contraction of economic activities, mainly support for SMEs and micro-businesses maintaining employment and avoiding bankruptcy, economic stimulus measures, and business relief measures through government investment and nationalization.
+In order to deal with the impact of COVID-19 on the domestic economy and businesses, countries have introduced and examined a number of support measures, including support for industries and businesses damaged by restrictions on the movements of people and contraction of economic activities, mainly support for SMEs and micro-businesses maintaining employment and avoiding bankruptcy, economic stimulus measures, and business relief measures through government investment and nationalization.

-In light of the fact that the Agreement on Subsidies and Countervailing Measures ("ASCM") has no provision to exclude measures for protecting life and health, even emergency measures to respond to COVID-19 may be deemed to be in violation of the ASCM if they adversely affect other countries in the design of the support measure.
+The Agreement on Subsidies and Countervailing Measures ("ASCM") has no provision to justify certain measures for protecting life and health.
+Even emergency measures to respond to COVID-19 may be deemed to be in violation of the ASCM if they adversely affect other countries.
 Therefore, it is necessary to pay close attention to these emergency measures, such as for example, measures that exceed the necessary level to respond to the crisis, and measures that will continue to be taken after the COVID-19 pandemic has been brought under control.